storyfeet/dugi_bialan/content/grammar.md

 - {{qoth "bugi delo"}} :  Container of Water
 - {{qoth "bugi wi delo" }} : Container whose purpose is water

-THe latter may not have any water in it.
+The latter may not have any water in it.

+### {{qoth "edo"}} - Which

+{{q "edo"}} is used for properties not intrinsic to an object.

+{{qoth "vo-wuwi edo wei moili ei gela-zo mi, wei luga ei guli-deli lon luga is-vo."}}
+The 'cat', that killed my fish, has blood on it's hands.

 ### {{qoth "deso"}} - Except/But